 The Sir Walter Scott Apartment is a delightful 2 bedroom, self-catering apartment which is furnished to a very high standard.

 The downstairs area is open plan with an impressive glass staircase going through the centre which also features original oak beams.
 It has a large seated area which has a log burner and also a 40 inch smart T.V.
 The dining kitchen area provides a table with seating for 6 and a fully equipped kitchen with, coffee machine, dishwasher, washer/dryer, fridge freezer and cooker with induction hob.
 All crockery and cutlery are provided.
 Downstairs there is also a toilet with wash hand basin.

-Netherby Hall, Longtown Cumbria is an outstanding grade II* mansion house, steeped in history from the Roman times to the modern day.
+Netherby Hall is an outstanding grade II* mansion house in LONGTOWN CUMBRIA, steeped in history from the Roman times to the modern day.

 Centred around a 16th Century pele tower, Netherby Hall has been developed over the centuries with later additions in the 17th, 18th and 19th Century.
 The Hall is built on the site of a Roman fort known as ”Castra Exploratorum” and it is believed that some sections of the house have been built using some of the fort stones.

 The house stands in 36 acres of parklands with extensive lawns, a Victorian pleasure garden and a walled garden covering just over an acre.

 The Netherby Hall Restoration Project